paulmaxus/api-lesson/episodes/api-introduction.md

 publications that satisfy one or the other.
 Take a look at the API documentation to explore other [filter parameters and configurations](https://docs.openalex.org/how-to-use-the-api/get-lists-of-entities/filter-entity-lists).

+## GET and POST requests

+The two most relevant [HTTP request types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods) for our purposes are GET and POST.

+GET requests ask the server to send us data in response, such as a subset of publications from OpenAlex, but we are not sending any data ourselves.
+We are only providing parameters that indicate which data we are interested in.

+POST requests on the other hand send data and ask for data in response.
+For example, when interacting with a language model service, we are most likely going to send our prompts (input data) to the server and we will receive a model response in return.

 ## HTTP status codes

 We've probably all encountered the famous *404* error message when being redirected